 DEA in Alaska is broken down into the Anchorage District Office (ADO) along with a post of duty in Fairbanks, Alaska.
 The ADO is broken down into the Enforcement Group (EG) and the Alaska Interdiction Task Force (AITF).
 These groups operate as task forces, in that they are comprised of DEA agents as well as officers from other agencies.
-The EG has federally deputized task force officers from the Anchorage Police Department (APD) and the Alaska State Troopers (AST), while AITF consists of federally deputized task force officers from the AST, APD, and Airport Police, as well as several other federal agencies as needed.
+The EG has federally deputized task force officers from the Anchorage Police Department (APD) and the Alaska State Troopers (AST), while AITF consists of federally deputized task force officers as well as several other federal agencies as needed.
 The Alaska National Guard Counter Drug Support Program supports DEA throughout the entire state.